 Drs.
 Caren and Urman work closely with their patients’ other doctors to provide coordinated high-quality care in a caring and comfortable environment.
 In addition, they are partners and work closely together.
 Thus, if your primary cardiologist is not immediately available, the other doctor has access to the patient chart and will make sure that the patient’s urgent cardiac situation is taken care of.
 A patient of our practice can be certain that his/her cardiac care and well-being are the concern and responsibility of both doctors who work as a team with each other and any other doctors involved in a patient’s care.
 In fact, reports of cardiac testing performed in our offices can be shared with the Cedars-Sinai Medical Center clinical web viewing system when necessary to allow other physicians caring for a patient to have immediate access to important cardiac test results (and of course, always with appropriate security to protect your privacy).

 In addition to reading the latest cardiac scientific journals and literature, Drs.
 Caren and Urman, both regularly attend and participate in lectures and continuing cardiac education which allows them to be up-to-date on the latest in cardiac diagnostic and therapeutic care and techniques.
 Both of our doctors are on the attending staff of Cedars-Sinai Medical Center.
 The doctors do not consult on patients at any other hospital or medical facility.
-Cedars-Sinai is named on the U.S. News & World Report’s ‘Best Hospitals’ Honor Roll again for 2016-2017 and the Cedars-Sinai Heart Institute has been ranked No. 1 in Los Angeles, California and the Western US as well as among the Top 10 in the nation for Heart and Heart Surgery Programs for four years straight.
+For the firfth year in a row, Cedars-Sinai is named on the U.S. News & World Report’s ‘Best Hospitals’ Honor Roll again for 2017-2018 and the Cedars-Sinai Heart Institute has been ranked No. 1 in Los Angeles, California and the Western US as well as among the Top 10 in the nation for Heart and Heart Surgery Programs for five years straight.
+Our cardiologists are proud to be part of the fourth best cardiac program in all of the United States according to U.S. News & World Report for 2017-2018.
 Between our office and adjacent world-class facilities, we can offer comprehensive cardiovascular diagnostic and therapeutic services.
 While our doctors are often providing second-opinions themselves, if, at any time, you would like a second formal opinion regarding your condition, please do not hesitate to ask.
 We will offer you the names of competent cardiologists in your area and furnish them with our records.

 Non-invasive Cardiology and Testing